fle/fle.github.io/sources/009-an-efficient-git-workflow-for-mid-long-term-ptojects.rst

 SCHEMA

-He follows branch *master* evolution and regularly ensures his code still works, by rebasing his featureA branch on branch *master*.
+He follows branch ``master`` evolution and regularly ensures his code still works, by rebasing his branch ``featureA`` on branch ``master``.

 .. code-block:: console

 	$ (featureA) git rebase master

 When his developments are done, he does a last rebase.
-It's important because:
+Thanks to this:

-* he ensures that the maintainer will be able to merge easily (he should not need to read code deeply and search why there are conflicts)
+* he ensures that the maintainer will be able to merge easily (maintainer should not need to read code deeply and search why there are conflicts)
-* if tests pass on development branch after rebase, they should pass on master after merge, so we ensure that branch *master* is always working well
+* if tests pass on development branch after rebase, they should pass on ``master`` after merge, so **we ensure that branch ``master`` is always working well**

 Possibly, it will be the good time to
-`clean the development branch <http://fle.github.io/git-tip-keep-your-branch-clean-with-fixup-and-autosquash.html>`_ to let it finished and neat.
+`clean the development branch <http://fle.github.io/git-tip-keep-your-branch-clean-with-fixup-and-autosquash.html>`_ to let it neat just when it is finished.

 SCHEMA

-The maintainer can now merge this branch in master peacefully.
-As the maintainer, I like to use ``no-ff`` option to force a commit merge, so history can be really readable (we see easily where the branch has started and where it has been merged).
+The maintainer can now merge this branch in ``master`` peacefully, without big conflict troubles.
+As the maintainer, I like to use ``no-ff`` option to force a *merge commit*, so **history can stay really readable** (we easily see where the branch has started and where it has been merged).

 .. code-block:: console